 - E.2.1.
-Applicants for the Fellowship examination shall be Members of the CCPM or be certified as competent by another recognized certifying body. - E.2.2.
+Applicants for the Fellowship examination shall be Members of the CCPM. - E.2.2.
 Applicants for the Fellowship examination shall possess a minimum of seven years full time equivalent patient related experience in physics as applied to medicine.
 This experience must be completed by the date the Fellowship examination is to be taken. - E.2.3.
-The term "patient related" refers to a comprehensive set of activities such as the design, development, purchase, commissioning, calibration and use of medical equipment for the diagnosis and treatment of patients, as relevant to the subspecialty in which certification is sought. - E.2.4.
-Patient related experience may include a residency but cannot include work or studies undertaken towards the award of a Masters or Doctoral degree.
-Patient-related work performed concurrently with Doctoral studies may be considered provided that the individual possesses a qualifying Masters degree and that the work itself was not in fulfillment of the Doctoral program requirements.
+The term "patient related" refers to a comprehensive set of activities as defined by regulation D.2.4. - E.2.4.
+The experience requirement of E.2.2 may include a CAMPEP Accredited Residency program or Bridging program but cannot include work or studies undertaken towards the award of a Masters or Doctoral degree.
 Work in a related profession, such as work as a physics assistant, associate physicist or dosimetrist does not contribute to meeting the experience requirements for Fellowship eligibility. - E.2.5.
 Three satisfactory letters of reference shall be provided, each attesting that the candidate meets the experience requirements of E.2.2 E.2.4, has abided by the CCPM Code of Ethics (Section A), and has made significant contributions in clinical service, education and/or research related to medical physics.
 The letters must be written by persons who have worked with the candidate in the previous 5 years and are directly familiar with the candidate's clinical experience and contributions.
 Two of the letters of reference must be from medical physicists, at least one of whom is a CCPM member with the fellowship distinction.
 If the candidate is not able to obtain such a reference letter, the CCPM Board may, at its discretion, accept a letter of reference from a medical physicist certified by another recognized certifying body.
 The third letter must be from a board-certified physician. - E.2.6.
-Candidates are expected to fulfill at least one of the following criteria: be a Canadian citizen; be a permanent resident of Canada; have completed a university degree in Canada; have completed a medical physics residency program in Canada; or have a confirmed clinical medical physicist position in Canada.
-Under exceptional circumstances, candidates not fulfilling any of these criteria may be eligible at the discretion of the CCPM Board.
-In such circumstances, an out-of-country application fee as specified in the schedule of fees will apply.
+The CCPM certification process is intended to serve Canadians.
+Candidates are expected to fulfill at least one of the following criteria: be a Canadian citizen; be a permanent resident of Canada; have completed a university degree in Canada; have completed a CAMPEP Accredited Residency program in Canada; have completed a Bridging program in Canada; or have a confirmed clinical medical physicist position in Canada.